kabir276/GreptileCodeMirrorer/README.md

 ## Key Features

 1. **Repository Indexing**
-   - Index two GitHub repositories: an "inspiration" repository and the user's repository
+   - Index two GitHub repositories: an "ideal" repository and the user's repository
    - Supports specifying different branches for each repository

 2. **Feature Extraction**
-   - Extract specific features from the inspiration repository based on user input
+   - Extract specific features from the ideal repository based on user input
    - Provide detailed explanations of how the extracted code works

 3. **Compatibility Analysis**